fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 | SSRC       | 7    | 4            |
 | Ext Len    | 8    | 2            |

+The only values implementation MAY use are the values for X, PT, SeqNum, and ExtLen.
+The others entries are defined purely as place holders.

 Open Issue: We could make a efficient coding by packing the above values as bits in bit field and perhaps packing some of the single values into the same byte.